warncke/immutable-app-component/README.md

 out there why use Immutable App Component?

-What sets Immutable App Component apart is that it is specifically *not* meant for Single Page Apps (SPAs) and it specifically *is* designed to support dynamic components that integrate into a traditional server rendered HTTP application.
+What sets Immutable App Component apart is that it is specifically *not* meant for Single Page Apps (SPAs) and specifically *is* designed to support dynamic components that integrate into a traditional server rendered HTTP application.